-I first heard these words lying in bed in a hostel in Vancouver during a quiet Monday evening.
-A day out of my normal routine in our home in Alberta, it began with an authentic moment with a stranger who became a friend in the few days that we had together as roommates.
+I first heard these words lying in bed in a hostel in Vancouver during a quiet nice day.
+A day out of my routine in our home in Alberta began with an authentic moment with a stranger who became a friend in the few days that we had together as roommates.
 An experience without the typical awkwardness found between strangers.
-We seemed to immediately connect as women, as mothers, and as human beings.
+We seemed to connect immediately as women, mothers, and human beings.
 Following our goodbyes that morning, I proceeded to a day on my own.
-From sitting in a coffee shop to burying my toes in the sand of Stanley Park beaches I spend the day with myself.
-Each moment of the day offering a new opportunity to just be.
-As tiredness of the last few days of training sunk into my body and mind, I decided to head back to my room.
-The next hour was a delightful introduction to my new roommate, a young girl from Belguim on a long stay in Canada.
-Once again human connection felt easy, without barriers and a gift.
-Soon after as she prepared herself for her volunteering shift at a local event I tucked myself in for some rest.
-As the room quieted from her departure I settled in and picked a movie on Netflix.
-As I browsed my list I noticed a movie I had chosen over a year ago and decided to give it a go.
-I soon realized that what began with humor and mindless tv soon turned into me leaning into the experience of these characters.
-The movie was The Last Word with Shirley MacLaine as Harriet Lauler, a retired businesswoman who hires a young journalist Anne Sherman played by Amanda Seyfried to write her obituary and reshape her legacy.
+From sitting in a coffee shop to burying my toes in the sand of Stanley Park beaches, I spend the day with myself.
+Each moment of the day offers a new opportunity to be.

-Words have such a profound ability to create an impactWe use them to share, to connect, to argue and to show love.
+Words have such a profound ability to create an impact.
+We use them to share, connect, argue, and show love.
 And yet we often speak without noticing the words we use and what they mean.
-There is a message that is woven through the movie and shone like a bright light in a scene where Harriet becomes a disc jockey.
+A message is woven through the movie and shines like a bright light in a scene where Harriet becomes a disc jockey.
 She leans forward to the microphone and says

-I had to stop the movie as I found my mind swirling with how often in any day we say have a nice day?
+I had to stop the movie as I wondered how often we say have a nice day?
 And for the first time, I felt as though I was challenging these words.
 How many times just today had I used those exact words.
-The two women with whom I had made beautiful connections with.
-The lady who smiled so brightly as she handed me my first cup of tea.
-The women who stopped to let me pet her dog in the park.
+The two women with whom I had made beautiful connections.
+The lady smiled so brightly as she handed me my first cup of tea—the woman who stopped to let me pet her dog in the park.
 I was struck by not even being able to count how often.
-Each time they were returned with “you too”, “thanks you also” and a smile.
+Each time they were returned with “you too,” “thank you also,” and a smile.